Tartu: Names and etymology

 Tartu lies on the Emajõgi River, whose name literally means 'mother river' in Estonian.
 In Latvian, the name of Emajõgi river is Mētra.
 Therefore, Tartu's historical unofficial name in Latvian is Mētraine.
 Historically, Tartu was the main center for Latvian academic education, which is the reason why the name of the city used to be Latvianized.
+In German, the Emajõgi River was called the Embach, which is why in German the city was also referred to as 'Embachstadt'.